How to clean and passivate large stainless steel surfaces

-Our newer models, such as InoxFURY, are powerful enough to successfully and quickly eliminate all the impurities from stainless steel – even on extremely long welds and large assemblies (tanks).
+Our most powerful models such as Cougartron FURY 100 and FURY 200 are powerful enough to successfully and quickly eliminate all the impurities from stainless steel – even on extremely long welds and large assemblies (tanks).

 The chemical electrolyte solution in this process is activated with a mild electric charge to remove corrosion and promote passivation.
 Recent improvement in electrochemical technology now makes it possible to clean polish and passivate large surfaces in one step; and do so quickly.